 Key Takeaways:

-• Next-day availability is required for specific deposit types including cash, electronic payments, and the first $225 of any deposit
+- Next-day availability is required for specific deposit types including cash, electronic payments, and the first $275 of aggregate check deposits on a banking day, unless an applicable exception suspends the rule

-• The most common violations are missing hold notices, incorrect hold periods, and failure to make the first $225 available by the next business day
+- The most common violations are missing hold notices, incorrect hold periods, and failure to make the first $275 available by the next business day when required

 What Regulation CC Requires